eucalyptus-viminalis/ipfs-timer/README.md

 A simple Farcaster Frame server, and a collection of routes, for timing various IPFS gateways.
 Built with _Next.js_ "appdir".

+## In action

+See it in action on warpcast: https://warpcast.com/3070/0x07bf940d

 ## Technologies

 - _IPFS_: A protocol for creating content-addressed data